This article was originally published on July 5, 2024 and updated on August 10, 2026.

 Daily checklists are the frontline defense against potential issues that can compromise vehicle safety and performance.
 A quick but thorough inspection helps catch any immediate concerns before a vehicle hits the road.

-• Fluid levels: Check levels of essential fluids, including oil, coolant, brake fluid and windshield wiper fluid.
+- Fluid levels: Check levels of essential fluids, including oil, coolant, brake fluid and windshield wiper fluid.
 Fill up as necessary.
+Confirm engine oil is at the correct level and note any low-oil warning lights.

-• Lights and signals: Verify headlights, brake lights, and turn signals are functioning correctly.
-Replace any bulbs that are not working properly.
+- Lights and signals: Verify headlights, brake lights, and turn signals are functioning correctly.
+Replace any bulbs not working properly.
+Scan the dashboard for any warning lights and log them for follow-up.

-• Brake system: Test the brakes for responsiveness and unusual noises.
+- Brake system: Test the brakes for responsiveness and unusual noises.
 Make sure there are no leaks in the brake lines.
+Check brake pads for wear and replace them before they reach the minimum thickness.

 Weekly Checklist